unlegendnl/PlantrHardwareComponent/README.md

 How the compoments should talk (Note: the MQTT broker and NodeRed module should be hosten on a RPI or other hardware solution)

 TTGO-ESP32>-------(mqtt messgae)-------->MQTT broker>-------(mqtt message)------>NodeRed>-----(REST API call)---->defined endpoint

+HOW TO USE:

+1: upload the TTGO hi-go microcontroller code (dont forget to add WiFi credentials and plant ID)
+2: spin up the docker-compose.yaml. this activates the MQTT broker and nodeRed instance
+3: observe the traffic on nodeRed, if needed the endpoint where data is sent can be changed.